Bebe Rexha Responds To Troll Who Told Her To Lose Weight

 “Unless you are completely perfect you have no [expletive] right to talk about anybody else’s body.
 The hate you breed that stems from Insecurity don’t look pretty on you,” she shared with social media at the time.

-In May, she posted a photo of herself in a bikini on Instagram, unedited.
-Rexha mentioned that she should have edited the photo due to the way society makes everyone feel but wanted to show her followers what her natural body looked like.
+In May, she posted an unedited photo of herself in a bikini to Instagram.
+Rexha mentioned that she should have edited the photo due to the way society tries to make everyone feel but wanted to show her followers what her natural body looked like.

 “Here is what a real woman looks like on Instagram without photoshop,” she captioned the post.